 - 1 cup port wine or 1/2 cup grape juice plus 1/2 cup reduced-sodium beef broth

 - 1/4 teaspoon pepper

-- 1/2 cup coarsely Diamond of California Chopped Walnuts, toasted
+- 1/2 cup coarsely chopped walnuts, toasted

 - Rub lamb with 1/2 teaspoon salt.
 Place meat side up on a rack in a greased roasting pan.
 Bake, uncovered, at 375° for 45-60 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).